 Skip to contents

-In this chapter, we will add annotations using CSV files generated from the ggsem app on any ggplot object.
+In this chapter, we will dynamically add annotations using CSV files generated from the ggsem app on any ggplot object.

 We will use elements that we generated from Chapter 1 (Drawing Elements) into our base plot, which is coded below: